 Iraq is represented in Canada by the Embassy of Iraq in Ottawa.

-Bilateral relations: Canada believes that the establishment of a stable and democratic Iraq is in the interest of global peace and prosperity.
-In 2003, Canada chose not to join the US-led military coalition which invaded Iraq in 2003.
-However, it was among the first countries to provide humanitarian and reconstruction assistance to Iraq following the invasion.
+Bilateral relations: Canada believes that the establishment of a secure, stable and democratic Iraq is in the interest of global peace and prosperity.
+In 2003, Canada chose not to join the US-led military coalition to Iraq.
+However, it was among the first countries to provide humanitarian and reconstruction assistance to Iraq following the fall of Saddam Hussein, disbursing $300 million toward Iraqi reconstruction and humanitarian assistance between 2003 and 2010.
+Today, Iraq continues to benefit from Canada-funded regional initiatives and has received targeted funding for humanitarian needs that includes assistance to respond to the needs of Iraq’s internally displaced people and to the Syrian refugee crisis.
+In June 2014, Iraq became one of Canada’s development partners.
+Canada is also providing ongoing assistance to Iraq in implementing public administration reform, modernisation in the context of Federal-Governorate relations and fiscal decentralisation.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page.